O-cdy/380project/readme.txt

 1. Voting history page of a registered user (including the lecturer and students)
 2. Comment history page of a registered user (including the lecturer and students)
 4. Batch uploading of course materials
+6. Storing course materials (files) to the Apache Derby database